Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL Enabling Technologies

 Furthermore, the blockchain provides a fully transparent network in which all nodes can observe all transactions coming in and going out.
 When a new transaction is stored in the blockchain, it is considered immutable because it is verified based on a consensus mechanism.
 The consensus mechanism validates the data in each block and verifies its availability since all blocks will store the same copy of the data.
 This has been exploited in \cite{[5.3]} when the authors designed a blockchain-based FL system that can prevent malicious model updates using blockchain's immutability and decentralised trust property.
-Various consensus algorithms are used in blockchain; the most common ones are (i) proof of work (PoW) \cite{[3.33]}, where the nodes, also called miners, perform heavy computation to solve complicated mathematical puzzles, and then the first to solve them will be rewarded. (ii) Proof of stake (PoS) \cite{[3.34]} is another consensus algorithm that relies on the percentage of tokens (stakes) per node to determine the next validator with a chance to produce a new block.
-Finaly, (iii) Delegated proof-of-stake (DPoS) \cite{[3.35]}, is proposed as an alternative to PoS, where instead of choosing the next validator based on the number of tokens, nodes’ tokens are used to determine the voting weight when a group of nodes is selected as delegates.
-In this regard, the node that gets the most votes will be selected to create the next block.
-In light of the above discussion, decentralisation, availability, transparency, immutability, and security are the most promising features of the blockchain, which are well suited for the FL system and constitute one of its enabling factors.
+Moreover, the work in \cite{[11.5]} uses blockchain to support the operation of the FL utilised to provide up-to-date service provisioning and support device communication in vehicular environments.
+Blockchain technology is adopted to ensure the credibility and integrity of sensitive services, such that the local models are verified using a consensus algorithm.
+Similarly, the authors in \cite{[47]} integrated blockchain with FL to maintain and secure local model parameters, improve learning quality, and optimise the allocation of varying resources in B5G networks.
+In light of the above discussion, decentralisation, availability, transparency, immutability, and security are the most promising features of the blockchain, which are well-suited for the FL system and constitute one of its enabling factors.